uni-v-cc/learn/docs/creator/practices/prefabification.md

 Whenever the end user updates to newer version of the prefab, the overrides (like third party addons) will remain, while the prefab itself receives the desired feature updates.

-These same prefabs are also used by Uni-V.CC to import on end user's scene.
-Additionally, Uni-V.CC copies the material and relevant textures into `_UniVCC-Avatars/AvatarName/Materials` and `_UniVCC-Avatars/AvatarName/Textures` in an easy and predictable way.
+These same prefabs are also used by Uni-VCC to import on end user's scene.
+Additionally, Uni-VCC copies the material and relevant textures into `_UniVCC-Avatars/AvatarName/Materials` and `_UniVCC-Avatars/AvatarName/Textures` in an easy and predictable way.